GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The notions of correctness in mathematics and programs are different.
-A mathematical model must be consistent; it need not match reality (be correct), and it need not be complete (in the formal sense).
-A program model must be consistent; it must match reality; and it must be complete (in the sense that it reacts gracefully to all inputs).
+> ### The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
 >
-> ~ *Daniel T. Barry*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts